The Slickee Boys: Reunion shows

 Starting shortly after the break-up, reunion shows took place most years usually the week between Christmas and New Years, with one show each in Baltimore and D.C.
 Frequently the line-up changes during the course of the show, with band members taking turns playing on different songs.
-There have been no reunion shows in the past few years.
+The Slickee Boys 50th Anniversary Party was held at the 9:30 Club on May 30, 2026 to a packed house.